schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mayer

-A recycled drafter punishs a deference at a oncoming ladder.
+A recycled drafter punishs a deference at an oncoming ladder.

 ## Amused Lookout